 A two-sport athlete in football and baseball at the University of Findlay, Lovett earned a bachelor’s degree in exercise and sports science from Colorado State in 2003 and a master’s degree in exercise science from California University of Pennsylvania in 2012.
 He played semi-professional football in the Colorado Football Conference from 2000 to 2003 and was a Colorado Golden Gloves amateur boxer in 2002.

-Lovett holds certifications from the Collegiate Strength & Conditioning Coaches Association (Strength & Conditioning Coach Certified), National Strength & Conditioning Association (Certified Strength & Conditioning Specialist), National Academy of Sports Medicine (Performance Enhancement Specialist & Corrective Exercise Specialist) and the National Association of Speed and Explosion (Specialist in Speed and Explosion).
+Lovett holds certifications from the Collegiate Strength & Conditioning Coaches Association (Strength & Conditioning Coach Certified), National Strength & Conditioning Association (Certified Strength & Conditioning Specialist) and National Academy of Sports Medicine (Performance Enhancement Specialist & Corrective Exercise Specialist).

-A native of Beavercreek, Ohio, Lovett (born Jan.
-8, 1977) and his wife, Amy, have two sons, Tillman and Lyndon.
+A native of Beavercreek, Ohio, Lovett and his wife, Amy, have two sons, Tillman and Lyndon.

 Senior Associate Director of Football Strength & Conditioning

-Western Kentucky won the 2016 men's indoor and outdoor Conference USA championships, 2015 men's indoor C-USA title and 2015 women's outdoor conference championship.
-WKU had eight All-Americans at the 2016 NCAA outdoor championships, including Emmanuel Dasor, who qualified for the 2016 Olympics in the 200-meter dash, four All-Americans at the 2016 indoor NCAA championships, eight at the 2015 outdoor NCAA championships and four indoor All-Americans that year.
+Western Kentucky won the 2016 men’s indoor and outdoor Conference USA championships, 2015 men’s indoor conference title and 2015 women’s outdoor conference title.
+The Hilltoppers boasted eight All-Americans at the 2016 NCAA Outdoor Championships, including Emmanuel Dasor, who qualified for the 2016 Olympics in the 200-meter dash, four All-Americans at the 2016 NCAA Indoor Championships, eight at the 2015 NCAA Outdoor Championships and four at the 2015 NCAA Indoor Championships.

 Prior to Western Kentucky, Reno spent three seasons (2011-13) with the New York Giants in the National Football League as assistant strength & conditioning coach.
-The Giants won Super Bowl XLVI in Indianapolis during his time in New York.
+The Giants won Super Bowl XLVI in Indianapolis.
 He worked and trained eight Pro Bowlers while with the Giants, including Victor Cruz, Zack Deossie, Eli Manning, Jason Pierre-Paul, Antrel Rolle, Chris Snee, Justin Tuck and Osi Umenyiora.

 Reno worked for six years (2004-10) at Wagner College, where he established the first-ever strength & conditioning program, developing year-round individualized programs for all 22 varsity teams.
 During his time at Wagner, he also worked for a trio of Minor League Baseball teams.
 Serving as the head strength & conditioning coach, he spent time with the Charleston Alley Cats, San Antonio Missions and Staten Island Yankees.